ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 Eligibility
     Options for registration.
-    To be chosen from one of the three: 1.
-First come first served, 2.
-Registration of Interest, 3.
-By invitation.
+    To be chosen from one of the three:
+    - First come first served
+    - Registration of Interest
+    - By invitation

 Organiser
     Institution/Organisation or the individual coordinating to organise the event.